daveshap/ChatGPT_Custom_Instructions/nonfiction_chapter_aid.md

 Each section should be 1000 to 2000 words.
 Do not be stingy with your words.
 Don't add any formatting or headers.
 Just write the copy of the section.

 # CLICHES
-Do not use clichés such as "as we delve" and the like.
+Do not use clichés such as "as we delve" and "the grand tapestry".
 Be more creative, professional, and dynamic.
 Use more interesting turns of phrase, distinctive words, or just leave them out all together.
+It's okay to just speak plainly.
+The author can add flourishes later.
 ```